anachronauts/jeff65/doc/gold.rst

 Block-level usage: ::

-  let [mut] <identifier> : <type> = <expression>
-  let stash <identifier> : <type> = <known-expression>
+  let [mut | stash] <identifier> : <type>[, ...] = <expression>[, ...] [do
+    [...]
+  end]

 Binds a name to a value.
-In the first form, memory is allocated statically (i.e. memory is reserved, but the value is not included in the program image), and the value is computed and stored when the statement is executed.
-In the second form, memory is allocated in the program image with the initial value stored.
+With no storage class, or with the ``mut`` storage class, memory is allocated statically (i.e. memory is reserved, but the value is not included in the program image), and the value is computed and stored when the statement is executed.
+With a ``stash`` storage class, memory is allocated in the program image with the initial value stored.
+Multiple bindings may be introduced by repeating both sides separated by commas.

 By default, let-bindings are immutable, and may not be re-bound (though they may be shadowed).
 If the ``mut`` or ``stash`` storage classes are applied, then the binding becomes mutable, and the value may be changed.

+Optionally, a ``do ... end`` block may be provided, in which case the bindings introduced are scoped to the block.

 ``fun``